 Jacksonville, Florida, is known for having some of the most amazing beaches in the United States.
 It’s also well known as the home of the Jacksonville Jaguars NFL team.
 But is it more that just those popular attractions?
 In addition to its famous Atlantic coast beaches and sports experiences, there are many things families can do together.
 These are our favorite family friendly things to do in Jacksonville.

 Located in northeast Florida, Jacksonville is a city teeming with natural beauty and exciting activities.
-From relaxing to educational, families can choose their style of fun for a Visit Jax experience, from outdoors to educational.
+From leisure to educational activities, you’ll find a wide range of free things to do in Jacksonville.
 What if you’re visiting Jacksonville without kids?
 No problem!
 All of these activities translate to adult fun as well.

-Disclosure: The writer was hosted for this trip by Visit Florida.
+The writer was hosted for this trip by VISIT FLORIDA.